Skip to main content

 • Description: Description of the data integration.
 For example, a list of the services or data it provides.

-3. Complete the required authentication settings for the connector.
-Specific fields may differ based on the connector:
+3. In Connection, complete the required authentication settings and any optional additional settings for the connector.
+Specific fields differ based on the connector.
+The fields may include:

-• Server URL: The Uniform Resource Locator (URL) to access the data source.
+• API URL or Server URL: The Uniform Resource Locator (URL) to access the data source, typically an API URL or the URL for your organization's environment.

 • Username and Password: The account credentials for the specific connector account, which must have permissions to access the vendor API and return data.